stuts88/100-days-of-code/r1-log.md

 ### R1D9
 Day 9: Took a break from JS and revised some git and CSS grid code.
 Never thought I would miss git back from my coding days.

+### R1D10
+Day 10: Continued doing CSS grid exercises.
+Grids are so powerful and flexible.
+Can't wait to use grids in a website project soon.